 - Physical evaluation: Most doctors can diagnose Edwards syndrome during the routine post-birth physical evaluation of the baby.
 Physical anomalies such as frail body and clenched fingers could immediately suggest trisomy 18.

-- Medical imaging tests: A doctor may use imaging tests, such as MRI and X-ray, to visualize bones and organs of the body and check for signs of Edwards syndrome.
+- Medical imaging tests: A doctor may use imaging tests, such as ultrasound scans, MRI and X-ray, to visualize bones and organs of the body and check for signs of Edwards syndrome.
 These tests could be especially helpful in cases of partial trisomy 18, where the physical signs of the condition tend to be less severe.

 - Chromosome analysis: If the baby presents physical problems and imaging tests show anomalies, a chromosome analysis could be conducted.
 A blood sample is collected and checked for the presence of three copies of chromosome 18.